 “I knew it was where I wanted to spend my career and set down roots,” he said.

 As he began building his practice, he initially handled a broad range of legal matters.
-Over time, however, he began to focus his work on personal injury and workers compensation attorney cases.
+Over time, he began to focus his work on Personal Injury and Workers’ Compensation cases.
+Today he concentrates almost exclusively on Workers’ Compensation cases.

 In 1976 Attorney Steven Glass joined Jebaily to form the firm Jebaily & Glass.
 When Glass retired in 1999, the name of the firm was permanently changed to Jebaily Law Firm, P.A.